 Fresno is the largest city in the Central Valley area of California and Fresno County is the number one agricultural producing county in the country, employing many seasonal workers and a diverse immigrant population.
 Despite its growing economy, Fresno is also home to some of the highest concentrations of poverty in the U.S. In the Central Valley region, the population is rapidly growing and is also becoming increasingly Hispanic, from 48 percent in 2010 to projections of 58 percent in 2050.
-Due to this rapidly growing population, seasonal workers often find challenges when locating appropriate nutrition and healthcare for their children.
+Due to this rapidly growing population, seasonal workers often find challenges in providing appropriate nutrition and in home pediatric care for their children.

 The following interview with a pediatrician in-training opens up a window into the world of clinicians trying to care for children who come from a primarily Spanish speaking background.
 Dr. Daniel Ezroj discusses his experience as a 3rd year pediatric resident providing healthcare to mainly Spanish-speaking families.
 He identifies barriers and makes suggestions for improving the quality of care for this large and often economically vulnerable population.